Story by: Dustin Saracini

 When the calendar flips to June, Seaman Stadium will once again be your summer getaway.
-The field will play home to the sights and sounds of Dawgs baseball and will be the place where memories and relationships are forged forever on the field.
+The field will play home to the sights and sounds of Dawgs baseball and will, once again, be the place where relationships are forged.
 Whether it is your favourite player hitting the game-winning home run, or if you just want to enjoy a day out in the sun with your family, the Dawgs will leave a lasting imprint on the warm, summer days in Okotoks.

 In our first installment of “Top Dawg,” we get a closer look at five collegiate Dawgs, new and old, who are making headlines at the NCAA or NJCAA level.

 Matt Lloyd (INF/P – Indiana University): A perennial talent, Lloyd continues to display a versatile skill set at Indiana and is reaping the benefits of a two-pronged attack.
 In 2017 as a sophomore, the Okotoks product was a First-Team All Region selection, finishing tied for third in the Big Ten for doubles (16), fifth in slugging percentage (.554), and tied for seventh in home runs (11), all while hitting for a .301 average.
 This season, Lloyd is second on the team with three long balls over 16 games played while leading Indiana with 12 extra-base hits.

 Lloyd has dominated on the mound as Indiana’s primary closer, ending the 2017 campaign with nine saves, good for fourth in the conference.
 He’s up to much of the same this season, completing four unblemished innings, striking out three batters, and registering three saves.

 While not seeing an appearance on the mound for Okotoks in 2017, Lloyd absolutely raked at the top of the lineup for the red and white.
 The Dawgs Academy alumnus led the WMBL with a .402 average, bolstered by a franchise-high 24-game hit streak.